gu-lseg/intro-to-programming/source/introduction.rst

 .. image:: /images/python-logo.png

 Python is popular both in academia, science and other industries.
+It is used for the Google search engine, Dropbox and at the Guardian, in games like Battlefield 2 and by NASA.

 Together we will learn the correct syntax and grammar of the Python language.